ty-labs/randiverse.nvim/README.md

 - flags for each of the potential commands + structure of passing flags (-flag=xx or -flag xx or etc.)
 - keymaps for the essential default commands?
 - method of exposing Randiverse API make sense?
+- better to have text files or just a function return long list of items to select random?
+- how to handle ability to get a random item where it starts with a letter? (text, in-memory table, split files, etc.)